lwouis/alt-tab-macos/docs/Contributing.md

 ## Technical overview

-This document gives an technical overview of the project, for newcomers who want to contribute.
+This document gives a technical overview of the project, for newcomers who want to contribute.

 ## Building the project locally